hdvianna/vademecum/ubuntu.md

 ## Adding a share in a VirtualBox Guest

 1. Install the _guest additions_
-    1. On the VirtualBox guest window click on _Devices_ menu and then on _Insert Guest Additions CD Image_
+    1. In the VirtualBox guest window click on _Devices_ menu and then on _Insert Guest Additions CD Image_
     2. Log into the guest
     3. Mount the _guest additions_ cdrom
         1. Create a cdrom folder o `/media`, e.g. `$sudo mkdir /media/cdrom`